vstinner/misc/cpython/pep-c-api-next-level.rst

 =======================================

-There should be a **sensible migration path** for large C extensions (e.g.  numpy) when incompatible changes are introduced.
+There should be a **sensible migration path** for large C extensions (e.g.  NumPy) when incompatible changes are introduced.
 Whenever possible, it should be possible to write a **single code base** compatible with old and new Python versions.

 A **compatibility layer** can be maintained externally.
-Cython and numpy have their own internal compatibility layer.
+Cython and NumPy have their own internal compatibility layer.

 There should be a way to easily pick up common errors introduced by migrating.